-- The above numerical examples, although stylized, provide important managerial insights that cybersecurity professionals may take advantage of in securing their data. - The examples show the quantified impacts of changes in the data on the equilibrium financial product flows, and on the incurred demand prices and average times for product delivery.
+- The above numerical examples, although stylized, provide important managerial insights that cybersecurity professionals may take advantage of in securing their data. - The examples show the quantified impacts of changes in the data on the equilibrium financial product flows, and on the incurred demand prices and average times for product delivery. - The results are consistent with existing data on hacked credit cards.
+For example, Goncharov (2012) reports that the cost, that is, the supply price, of hacking into various accounts can range anywhere from \$16 to over \$325.
+Also, as reported in Ablon, Libicki, and Golay (2014), following an initial breach, the markets may get flooded with cybercrime products leading to a decrease in prices, which the structure of our demand price functions capture.

 - The above numerical examples, although stylized, provide important managerial insights that cybersecurity professionals may take advantage of in securing their data. - The examples show the quantified impacts of changes in the data on the equilibrium financial product flows, and on the incurred demand prices and average times for product delivery. - The results are consistent with existing data on hacked credit cards.
-Goncharov (2012) reports that the cost, that is, the supply price, of hacking into various accounts can range anywhere from \$16 to over \$325.
-Ablon, Libicki, and Golay (2014), note that, following an initial breach, the markets may get flooded with cybercrime products leading to a decrease in prices, which the structure of our demand price functions capture.
+For example, Goncharov (2012) reports that the cost, that is, the supply price, of hacking into various accounts can range anywhere from \$16 to over \$325.
+Also, as reported in Ablon, Libicki, and Golay (2014), following an initial breach, the markets may get flooded with cybercrime products leading to a decrease in prices, which the structure of our demand price functions capture.